-Students who plan to major in Music or wish to take Music major classes MUST complete the Musicianship Placement Exam or earn a passing grade in Music 20A: Basic Musicianship before beginning Music major classes.
+Students who plan to major in Music or take Music major classes MUST complete the Musicianship Placement Exam or earn a passing grade in Music 20A (Basic Musicianship) before beginning Music major classes.
 Students may pre-enroll (see below) in classes before the Music Placement Exam and make adjustments to their schedule during the add/drop period if necessary.

 Musicianship Placement Exam